Could Nikola Tesla Have Given The World “Free” Energy? – The Conspiracy Discussed

 America, and “The War of the Currents!”

 While Edison preferred to work with direct currents, Tesla believed an alternating current system would provide more power.
-Edison’s direct current system would lose its strength the further it travelled from the source of the power.
-Tesla’s alternate system however, could be manipulated as it made its way from the source to the target.
+Edison’s direct current system would lose its strength the further it traveled from the source of the power.
+Tesla’s alternate system, however, could be manipulated as it made its way from the source to the target.
 This manipulation made it of use for multiple purposes.

 Tesla’s alternating current system ultimately proved more powerful and efficient, and his system won out.
 It is the absolute basis of the international power grid that is still used today.